AkiPoh/practice-sign-up-form/README.md

 # practice-sign-up-form

-Done as part of the Odin Project JS course.
+Done as part of the Odin Project's JS course.

 27.7.2024